 f. grammatical extension – this topic concludes the discussion on grammatical states

-6. side topics and advanced topics
+6. side topics and advanced Arabic grammar rules

 The rest of this tutorial gives some introductory data dealing with the different types of words, phrases, and sentences in the language.
-This paves the way for the study of further topics and helps put further tutorials into perspective.
+This paves the way for the study of further grammar topics and helps put further tutorials into perspective.
 But one must realize that an essential part of learning the grammar of any language is practicing through reading.
 In order to learn Arabic grammar correctly, theory must be supplemented by reading texts with and without vowels in front of a teacher.
 This can only be achieved through Arabic courses such as the Shariah Program.

 Map of the Language